-XMAIGTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TROPIC E, causing these minima in the budget (maximum in the outflow).
-The one peak annual cycle in MT{ii} is slightly visible, with the highest value of $9.72kg \cdot m^{-1} \cdot s^{-1}$ in Dec and the lowest value of $8.98kg \cdot m^{-1} \cdot s^{-1}$ in Apr and Jul.
+the physical properties, increases average surface temperatures in boreal summer, and thus enhances E, causing these minima in the budget (maximum in the outflow).
+The one peak annual cycle in MT{ii} is slightly visible, with the highest value of 9.72 kg m-1 s-1 in December and the lowest value of 8.98 kg m-1 s-1 in April and July.
 We conclude that the two minima per year are an artifact of averaging ω when identifying ASC and highlight the importance of using the instantaneous values.

 4.3.
-Vertical profile of moisture transports
+Vertical Profile of Moisture Transports

-In many studies, the moisture transports are looked at as net transport budgets and idealized as vertical means, or approximated using wind vectors at a particular level (cf. section 1).
-This especially is the case when satellite data are applied, because such data usually are available for the lower levels only or for the total of the atmosphere.
-However, the situation in reality is more complicated, especially, as the vertical profile consists of an inflow at the lower and of an outflow at the mid levels.
-Thus, changes in the water budget in ASC can either be influenced by changing wind characteristics at the lower inflow levels, or by changing wind characteristics at the outflow levels above.
-Further, in a constant wind regime, the ASC moisture budget may change due to changing atmospheric humidity either at the lower or at the mid levels.
+[35] In many studies, the moisture transports are looked at as net transport budgets and idealized as vertical means or approximated using wind vectors at a particular level (see section 1).
+This especially is the case when satellite data are applied because such data usually are available for the lower levels only or for the totality of the atmosphere.
+However, the situation in reality is more complicated, especially as the vertical profile consists of an inflow at the lower level and